Vanish-Coder/Simple-Wordle-Offline/README.md

 ### To play the game, do the following:
 1. Go to the shell on your laptop.

-You need to have Java/JDK installed for this to work.
+You need to have Java installed for this to work.

 Installation Instructions: